HarisSah/RealTime_BlindSourceSeperation/README.md

 2) Real-Time/Microphones

 # Wavefile Implementation:
 The first implementation takes in two wavefiles that contain a mixed signal of two distinct sounds.
 These wavefiles are recorded as two distinct voices that are mixed together.
+We applied BSS to seperate the sounds and store the result in two new spearated wavefiles.

 # Real-Time Microphone Implementation
 The second implmentation uses recorded realtime audio that uses a microphone setup and records two distinct sounds.
 In our demo we used my voice simulating the speech of a train conductor (human voice) and music that is playing.
+We also used Lofi hip hop music in the other microphone to simulate a more softer version of music to prove that BSS can work irresepctive of the sound type, frequency, duration, or any other paramter that defines the given sound signal.